opeeyum/django-book/en/chapter01.rst

 policy taken by the Python language itself: code that was written for Python 2.0 works on Python 2.6, but not necessarily with Python 3.0.)

-Given that this book covers 1.3, it should serve you well for some time.
+Given that this book covers |django_target_major_version|, it should serve you well for some time.

 Getting Help
 ------------